 French tenses you don’t need

 This tense is very rarely used as you can usually get by with the present imperative.

-It might seem like a lot to learn, but remember that the indicative present, compound past, and imperfect tenses will actually get you pretty far in a conversation.
+It might seem like a lot to learn, but remember that the indicative present, compound past, and future tenses will actually get you pretty far in a conversation.
+The table below will help you get started.
 Start by practicing these and work your way up to the others and you’ll be on your way to mastering French tenses in no time.